r-kheirbakhsh/Fusion_framework/README.md

 Once you have access to the UCSF glioma dataset, the following preprocessing steps are required to prepare the data for training with this framework:

 1. MRI Slice Extraction
     * Use the provided tumor segmentation masks to identify slices containing tumor regions.
     * Extract the corresponding slices from each MRI modality (T1, T1c, T2, FLAIR).

-* Store the slices in .npz format, where each file contains four channels corresponding to the four MRI modalities.
+    * Store the slices in .npz format, one file for each modality.

 2. MRI Preprocessing
     * Since the UCSF dataset already provides preprocessed MRI scans, no additional preprocessing (e.g., skull-stripping, registration, bias-field correction) is required.

-* Apply modality-wise intensity scaling to normalize the values across MRI modalities.
+    * Modality-wise intensity scaling to normalize the values across MRI modalities will be done in the dataloaders of the framework.

 3. Clinical Data Preprocessing
     * Encode sex as binary (0 = female, 1 = male).

-* Apply min–max scaling to normalize age values between 0 and 1.
+    * Min–max scaling to normalize age values between 0 and 1 will be done by the framework.

 4. Dataset Structure
     * Organize the processed data so that each patient has a unique ID, with MRI slices stored in a consistent folder structure and clinical features stored in a tabular format (e.g., CSV).
     * The codebase includes dataset classes and loaders to handle this structure automatically.
+    * The processed dataset should be organized as follows: data/
+        │
+        ├── clinical_data.csv              # Clinical features (PatientID, Sex, Age, TumorGrade)
+        │
+        ├── patient_001/
+        │   ├── T1_bias.npz
+        │   ├── T1c_bias.npz
+        │   ├── T2_bias.npz
+        │   ├── FLAIR_bias.npz
+        │
+        ├── patient_002/
+        │   ├── T1_bias.npz
+        │   ├── T1c_bias.npz
+        │   ├── T2_bias.npz
+        │   ├── FLAIR_bias.npz
+        │
+        └── ... (and so on for each patient)

 ## Table of contents
 ## How to run the code